Quick answer

 Is my copy of Slowness a first edition?

-A first edition of Slowness by Milan Kundera (HarperCollins) is identified by: First US edition, HarperCollins, 1996, translated by Linda Asher.
+A first edition of Slowness by Milan Kundera (HarperCollins) is identified by: First US edition, HarperCollins, New York, 1996 (ISBN 0060173696), translated by Linda Asher; issued as a cloth hardcover in the original dust jacket.

 How do I tell the first printing from a later one?